How Do I Handle Rejection Without Losing Confidence?

 You handle rejection by separating the event from your identity and taking the next step before your mind rewrites the story into something darker than it is.
 Rejection feels personal, but it’s rarely about your worth.
 It’s about timing, alignment, readiness, or something outside your control.

-Episode 121 with pro tennis player Zach Svajda is one of the clearest examples of how to process setbacks without letting them define you.
+Episode 121 with pro tennis player Zach Svajda is one of the clearest real-world examples of processing setbacks without letting them define you.
 He deals with rejection publicly.
-In front of crowds.
-Cameras.
-Critics.
-And he handles it with a level of clarity most guys never learn.
+In front of crowds, cameras, and critics.
+And he handles it with a level of clarity most guys are never taught.

 Rejection Hurts Because You Care.
 That’s Not a Weakness.

 Most guys pretend rejection doesn’t bother them.
-They shrug, joke, or disconnect.
+They shrug it off, joke about it, or emotionally disconnect.
 But rejection hurts because you put something of yourself into the moment.

 Zach talked openly about a match that left him emotionally and physically overwhelmed.
-No hiding.
+No posturing.
 No pretending.
-No empty confidence.

 “I was struggling emotionally and physically after that one.”